UK Education Costs Explained – Plan Smart, Study Stress-Free!

 - NICs: These are mandatory contributions.

-- Double Taxation Relief: India and the UK have an agreement to prevent double taxation.
+- Double Taxation Relief: India and the UK agree to prevent double taxation.

 - Chevening Scholarship